MarsBased/handbook/guides/blogging-guide.md

 In our case, we want to build trust with companies we haven’t met yet and attract potential clients, by proving our expertise in web development.
 Therefore, we are sharing how we work, what we do, and things that are interesting to C-level personnel, our entry point in most companies.

 Defining a target audience will also help you choose the kind of content and the language level.
 You can blog about marketing for the CMOs, tech stuff for CTOs and productivity for CEOs.
-Having multiple targets or multiple topics is not less effective, so long as it is part of your business strategy and you cater all of them accordingly.
+Having multiple targets or multiple topics is not less effective, so long as it is part of your business strategy and you cater for all of them accordingly.

 As for the language, technical posts might have technicisms, but it does not hurt to explain the acronyms or lead the reader somewhere where he/she can find the definitions (e.g: "If you don’t know what Inbound Marketing is, read this post over here…”).
 The more specific your target audience is, the more niche keywords you are allowed to use.
 Elsewise, if you’re targeting a massive audience, you will have to use very high-level and generic language, avoiding all sorts of acronyms, technical words or jargon.